port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/webhook/examples/jira-server.md

 # Jira (Self-Hosted)

-In this example you are going to create a webhook integration between your Jira Server and Port, which will ingest Jira project and issue entities into Port.
+In this example you are going to create a webhook integration between your Jira Server and Port.
+The integration will facilitate the ingestion of Jira project and issue entities into Port.

 ## Port configuration